rcazzara/seldovia/_people/Nutbeem_Alice_Larsen.md

 Seldovia to make it a permanent home.
 Ted and his wife Alice held the positions of cook and baker on ships that traveled the Alaska coast from southcentral Alaska to the Aleutian Islands.
 Later Ted worked as a baker in Seldovia.
 Ted and his wife Alice had no children.
-After Ted’s death Alice continued to live in Seldovia the rest of her life, traveling only to visit her Alaska and Washington State family.
+After Tedâ€™s death Alice continued to live in Seldovia the rest of her life, traveling only to visit her Alaska and Washington State family.